treeverse/lakeFS/design/k8s-job-hook.md

 *Limit the end-user image use*

-Using a configuration file, we can specify a list of allowed images that the end-user can use.
+Using the a configuration file used by the sidecar, we can specify a list of allowed images that the end-user can use.
 The sidecar will validate and reject any request to execute a job which is not allowed in case the `allowed_images` is populated.

 ```yaml
 allowed_images: